 Traditional handmade washi paper can be found everywhere in Japan, from name cards to beautiful wrapping paper.
 But washi as large format installation art, using paper tapestries up to 50 feet long, brings this ancient process to a new artistic level altogether.

 HORIKI Eriko is one of Japan’s most successful contemporary artists.
-Her showroom and headquarters occupy a stunning, minimalist spae on tree-lined Oike Blvd., in downtown Kyoto.
+Her showroom and headquarters occupy a stunning, minimalist space in downtown Kyoto, on tree-lined Oike Blvd.
 Once you see one of her large-scale works, the concept of washi will never be the same.
 As Horiki slides one 15 foot long piece of washi art after another on ceiling tracks, the paper reveals snatches of its beauty: thin fibers creating delicate swirls around tiny bits of mulberry bark, long coarse strips of bark floating dramatically in what looks like churning whirlpools.
 Washi’s inherent beauty is enhanced by light, and as Horiki slowly shifts the light source from the front to the back of the piece, the fibers within the paper become illuminated and then disappear, creating an ethereal experience for the viewer.

 It takes ten skilled workers to produce one of Horiki’s pieces – five artists and five craftsmen in an elaborate, almost choreographed operation.
 Horiki explains that washi can be created to specifically match any architectural need or function.
 However because the outcome cannot be completely controlled, nature is honored as a part of the collaborative process.